2006 United States immigration reform protests: Social policy attitudes

+The LNS also showed that 75% of Latino citizens believed the passing of the bill through the House and resulting discourse would prompt more Latinos to vote.
+The portion of Latinos who said they thought neither political party had acceptable immigration policy also increased from the 9% reported in 2004 to 20% in the 2006 report.
+The effects of the immigration reform protests were felt across the United States, both in policy and public opinion.

 Latino political contributions and civic engagement

-Since undocumented immigrant communities were unable to vote, lobby, or influence politicians in more traditional ways, Latino leaders mobilized immigrants through non-voting activities, such as protests.
+Since illegal immigrant communities were unable to vote, lobby, or influence politicians in more traditional ways, Latino leaders mobilized immigrants through non-voting activities, such as protests.
 Many Latinos indicated that the marches were the beginning of a new social and political movement that sought to gain civic empowerment.
 A report released by the Pew Hispanic Center indicated that Latinos would most likely vote in subsequent elections and The National Immigration Forum found that Latino voters were more enthusiastic to vote in 2006 due to the immigration debate, and the need to prevent legislation like HR-4437 from being approved by Congress.
 "Today we march, tomorrow we vote," was one of the most popular slogans during the 2006 immigrant protests.
 Such slogan indicated the value and need for Latino/a political contribution and recognition.